Design system

 Batch action bar - After

-We had some colour variables defined, but they didn't match 1:1 with the CSS variables used in code, so I added those and implemented them in components for more clear alignment and easier management in the future.
+I added/updated colour variables in Figma to match 1:1 with the CSS variables in the code, then implemented them in components for more clear alignment and easier management in the future.
 This also allowed us to eliminate the need to separately create light and dark mode components since we can map colour schemes to modes.

 Click image to enlarge.